Abdulmajid-Murad/adaptive-sensing/README.md

-# Information-Driven Adaptive Sensing Based on Deep Reinforcement Learningg
+# Information-Driven Adaptive Sensing Based on Deep Reinforcement Learning
 Code for a work submitted to the 10th International Conference on the Internet of Things (IoT 2020)

 Status: Active (under active development, breaking changes may occur)